 Dragon fruits dropping off the branch may be because the fruits have been left on the trees for way too long.
 They naturally drop off then as they get over-ripe.
-When the mother branches are not strong enough to nourish the fruits, they abort them.
+When the mother branches are not strong enough to nourish the fruits, they might also abort them.
 This is to direct energy for making sure of the plant survival.
 If the fruits don't fall off, the plants may get exhausted and die.

 #1 The lack of water

-Although dragon fruit is a type of cactus, they like good moisture around the base but not standing water.
+Although dragon fruit is a type of cactus, they like good moisture around the base but not standing/static water.
 This interesting thing has been observed by a dragon fruit grower in Australia.
-Her friends say, 'But yeah dragon fruit is a cactus, why do we need to water it a lot?'.
+Her friends say, 'But dragon fruit is a cactus, why do we need to water it a lot?'.
 From her insights, watering moderately actually helps with fruiting & fruit sweetness, something that her friends haven't had for a while.

 If the plants don't get enough water to nourish themselves, then they basically can't support their juicy dragon fruits.
 Thus, they let them go & drop the fruits.
 Maybe later our dragon babies.

 So approaching the fruiting stage, water lightly but frequently.
 Allow them time to absorb the moisture.
 Check if the soil is well-draining.
-Also, see if the weather in your local area is too sunny or a bit cooler.
+Also, see if the weather in your local area is too sunny or a bit cooled down.
 Then, adjust the water amount accordingly.
 Water, with CO2 & sunlight, helps with photosynthesis to create the sugar for the fruits & plants.

 On the other extreme of the scale, the fruits may be dropping because of: